wozo/Leaflet-Maps-Marker/readme.txt

 For more information on translations of the plugin and how to contribute a new translation, please visit [http://www.mapsmarker.com/languages](http://www.mapsmarker.com/languages).

 == Upgrade Notice ==
-= v1.x =
+= v2.0 =
-added support for geo sitemaps
+added support for geo sitemaps, new mass actions for selected markers only

 = v1.9 =
 added tinymce-button for inserting maps, removed OSM osmarender basemap